jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Frontline Pain Kickstarts Evolution

 I had a heck of a time writing this book.
 It really does condense so much political theory.
 I was pretty tired, and kind of bitter to be honest.
-Then I watched an episode of Netflix’s _Black Mirror_ and went back to work.
+While I can't tell you exactly what Techvolution and the era of mass-collaboration looks like in your industry, I can for my old one.
+Car insurance claims.
+I have to tell you, especially after watching an episode of Netflix’s _Black Mirror_.

 This episode was the tale of a crazed man, who wants to talk with the powerful CEO of an Instagram-like app called Smithereens.
 He holds a company intern hostage, awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TheseColossalHousefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 New technology is either our salvation.
 Or our distraction.
 These are the poor souls car insurance adjusters speak to.
 While most aren't so devastated, far too many are.
 Crashes, deaths, hijackings, murders, drive-bys, car fires, everyone calls into insurance eventually.
-And all the while BEEP BEEP BEEP BEEP BEEP BEEP.
+And all the while BEEP-BEEP-BEEP-BEEP-BEEP-BEEP-BEEP-BEEP-BEEP.

 Car crashes kill tens of thousands of people each year.
 Hundreds of thousands more are injured.
 And million of lives are changed.
 We spend about 200 billion every year on car accident insurance claims.
 That's about ten times NASA's budget.

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereens will care.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 "They" only have your interest at heart if you hold levers of power.

 When I watched Smithereens I actually wept.
 I knew what the plot twist was—that someone died in a car crash—because I'd spoken with this person too many times.
 It was actually the reason I made my app.
 I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something called the Life Star.
-What I ended up learning, is before we get to the Internet Age and mass-collaboration, we'll need player gods using Techvolution to make it happen.
+What I ended up learning, is before we get to the Internet Age and mass-collaboration, we have to defeat the antagonists, with a army of player gods believing in Techvolution.

 ## My App - A Taste of the Life Star